ibm-cloud-docs/power-iaas/creating-power-virtual-server.md

     Assigning a VSN is not supported on a VSI with IBM i version 7.1 or earlier.
     {: note}

     If you select Full Linux Subscription (FLS) images, the {{site.data.keyword.powerSys_notm}} user interface provides you with an option to pass in user data or scripts during the first boot runtime.
-When you end the user data for the Linux images, you must complete the validation checks that are in place.
+When you finish entering the user data for Linux images, the system does validation checks on the input.
 No validation checks are done for AIX and bring your own license images.
 For more information, see [Passing user-defined scripts](/docs/power-iaas?topic=power-iaas-set-full-Linux#cloud-init-fls).

     Cloud Optical Repository (COR) is a virtual image that can be deployed and used as a Network File Server (NFS) to perform various IBM i tasks that require media.
 This virtual optical image includes a collection of the media necessary for various IBM i tasks, for all supported IBM i releases.
-With the COR image deployed, a second {{site.data.keyword.powerSys_notm}} Instance can be deployed on the same VLAN that is set up as the client and pointed to the COR (target) NFS Server Instance.
-For more information on COR images, see [Cloud Optical Repository](https://cloud.ibm.com/media/docs/downloads/power-iaas/Cloud_Optical_Repository.pdf){: external}.
+With the COR image deployed, a second {{site.data.keyword.powerSys_notm}} instance can be deployed on the same VLAN that is set up as the client and pointed to the COR (target) NFS Server Instance.
+For more information about COR images, see [Cloud Optical Repository](https://cloud.ibm.com/media/docs/downloads/power-iaas/Cloud_Optical_Repository.pdf){: external}.

     To deploy a VSI for SAP HANA workload, select one of the following options from the **Operating system** list: